 - Each course is worth 1 credit upon completion of Part A and B.

-- Elective credits equal approx. 150 hours of study for courses like Music, PE, and other courses that do not use a standardized textbook determining course content.
+- Elective credits equal approximately 150 hours of study.
+Electives are courses like Music, PE, and other courses that do not use a standardized textbook determining course content.

 - A one year course will be split between parts A and B and will be given .5 credit for each part totaling 1 credit upon completion of A and B.